 The AIS Fixed Stations are the most basic AIS-related entity of any AIS shore infrastructure.
 Conceptually, they are a ‘bare bone’ black-box like device defined by the functional description and interface definitions.
 The AIS Fixed Stations transform the presentation interface sentences, as received from the AIS-PCU, into actual AIS VDL message in RF for transmission via the AIS RF components.
 This process is also performed in reverse order for reception of AIS VDL messages.

-There are different kinds of AIS Fixed Stations, such as the AIS Base Station, the limited AIS Base Station, and the AIS Simplex Repeater Station.
+There are different kinds of AIS Fixed Stations, such as the AIS Base Station, the limited AIS Base Station, and the AIS Repeater Station.
 The differences between each type of AIS fixed stations are explained below:

 The AIS base station is compatible with all BAS and is typically deployed and operated by competent authorities.